 Battery storage has come of age in 2017 and has proved popular with customers looking to be energy independent and protect themselves from increases in the price of electricity.
-Tesla launched its PowerWall 2 with increased capacity, and we have installed a number of these this year, giving consumers the ability to store up the solar energy produced by their panels to be used at times of high demand.
+Tesla launched its PowerWall 2 with increased capacity, and we have installed a number of these this year, giving consumers the ability to store their solar energy to be used at times of high demand.

-AES Solar embraced Scottish Apprenticeship Week early in the year by sending managing director George Goudsmit back to the floor to make a solar panel.
+AES Solar embraced Scottish Apprenticeship Week early in the year by sending managing director George Goudsmit back to the workshop floor.

 AES Solar has become the only company of its kind in Europe to be selected to work on an EU wide project which will promote the development of renewable technology.